scraly/developers-conferences-agenda/CONTRIBUTING.md

 This list of tech conferences is growing every day thanks to you.
 There is no small contribution! 💪

+## Eligible conference

+The aim of this calendar is to list community events.
+To be accepted, events must meet the following criteria:
+* include a variety of presentations from people outside the organization
+* offer a CFP
+* last at least 1/2 day
+* be open to the public
+* target a developer audience

+Examples of rejected conferences:
+* regular "meetup" events
+* corporate promotional events

 ## Guidelines

 * All changes must be made in a branch and submitted as a Pull Request (PR)